Put the Pep Back in Your Step: Effective, At-Home Treatments for Aching Legs

 Certain lifestyle changes can reduce your chances of developing leg pain.
 Eating a healthy diet and exercising regularly increases your chances of maintaining healthy weight — which in turn decreases the odds that you’ll develop diabetes and/or leg pain.
 If you smoke, quitting will result in a host of health benefits, including riddance of leg pain.

 Those who stay in one position all day can also take steps to prevent aching legs.
-If you sit most of the day, try to talk walking breaks, and see if you can get a standing desk to use part of the time.
+If you sit most of the day, try to take walking breaks, and see if you can get a standing desk to use part of the time.
+Treadmill desks are a great option as they allow you to keep moving and using your muscles throughout the day.
 Those who either sit or stand can also benefit from graduated compression stockings, which encourage good circulation and can stop aching legs before they start.

 How to Relieve Aching Legs